jamin-git/react-task-tracker/README.md

-This Project was created using React.js following a tutorial,
+This is a task tracking / reminder application created using React.js,

 See the project live at: https://jamin-git.github.io/react-task-tracker/